Frank H. Goodyear: Career

-The Goodyears were the world's largest manufacturers of hemlock lumber, with an annual output around 200,000,000 board feet of hemlock, and nearly as much in hardwood.
-In 1893, he created the Buffalo and Susquehanna Railroad through the merger and consolidation of several smaller logging railroads.
-In the late 1890s, Frank stepped down as president of the railroad and assumed the positions of first vice president and chairman of the board while Marlin Olmsted became president.
+The Goodyears were the world's largest manufacturers of hemlock lumber, with an annual output around 200,000,000 board feet (nearly 490,000 cubic meters) of hemlock, and nearly as much in hardwood.
+In 1893, Frank created the Buffalo and Susquehanna Railroad through the merger and consolidation of several smaller logging railroads.
+In the late 1890s, Frank stepped down as president of the railroad and assumed the positions of first vice-president and chairman of the board, and Marlin Olmsted became president.

 Between 1901 and 1905, the Goodyears moved South, purchasing 300,000 acres of virgin yellow pine timberland in southeastern Louisiana and southwestern Mississippi, near the southern end of the Pearl River.
 In 1902, the Goodyears created the Great Southern Lumber Company in Pennsylvania with offices in the Ellicott Square Building in Buffalo.

 The Goodyears also created the Great Southern Lumber Company sawmill in southeast Louisiana, which became the largest sawmill in the world.
 They developed the company town of Bogalusa, where workers and their supervisors and families would live.
 It was designed and built from the ground up, to include hotels, staff housing, churches, schools, and a YMCA and YWCA.
 To bring harvested trees to the sawmill and transport processed lumber to markets, they also created the New Orleans Great Northern Railroad, which connected Bogalusa to New Orleans and the national railroad network.